-The ultimate backyard To-Do list for your long weekend8 Mins
+The ultimate backyard To-Do list for your long weekend7 Mins

-This summer has been a rough one.
-We could all use some TLC; especially your backyard.
-From drought, to smoke, to flash floods and wild winds, our outdoor areas are probably looking a little worse for wear.
-It’s time to put some love back into our gardens; spend this long weekend creating spaces of rejuvenation and recovery with this ultimate backyard To-Do list!
+This summer has been particularly rough on many Australians.
+We could all use some TLC, especially our backyards.
+From drought to smoke to flash floods and wild winds, our outdoor areas are probably looking a little worse for wear.
+So it’s time to put some love back into our gardens.
+Spend the long weekend creating spaces of rejuvenation and recovery with this ultimate backyard To-Do list!

 To-Do list for the garden:

 Soil needs air and organic matter to soak through to the roots and stay in the ground.
 So, to avoid wasting water through run-off, spend some time turning through new soil, compost, water beads, and fertiliser.
 Or, at the very least, break through the hard ground and fluff it up a bit!

 The very same concept goes for your lawn.
 Aerating your lawn will make the most of any rain we’ll be getting and promote recovery.
 If you know you’re getting rain, you can also spray on some fertiliser to let it soak down into the roots.

 Does anything need to be drained?
 Is there water pooling and drowning fragile plants?
 Can you redirect water to parts that need more or move plants into wetter areas?
 Could you make some DIY rainwater catchments?
 Do you have time to hand-water with buckets?

 Adhere to your local water restrictions.
 If using greywater, make triple sure you’re not introducing chemical waste to your garden!
 If you’re after more info on caring for your dried out plants, check out our drought-tolerant garden tips.

 4. Get on top of your weed control